-In order to see only your compute costs, add a filter for ‘compute usage type_not equals_other’ as the ‘other’ usage type represents costs such as data transfer, elastic IP mapping, alarm months, read /write hours, GB storage, LoadBalancer GB processed, shard-hours, PIOPS, magnetic storage, and others.
+In order to see only your compute costs, add a filter for ‘compute usage type_not equals_(not set)’ as the ‘(not set)’ usage type represents costs such as data transfer, elastic IP mapping, alarm months, read /write hours, GB storage, LoadBalancer GB processed, shard-hours, PIOPS, magnetic storage, and others.

 In order to see your Redshift costs, add a filter for ‘compute usage type_equals_node’.

 In order to see your ElastiCache costs, add a filter for ‘compute usage type_equals_node usage’.

 In order to see your RDS costs, add a filter for ‘compute usage type_equals_instance usage’.

 In order to see your Heavy RI costs, add a filter for ‘compute usage type_equals_heavy usage’.